josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🏛️_this_is_about_british_democracy.md

 ---

 ## 🏮 Footer
-*This Is About British Democracy, Not Palestine Action* is a living node of the Polaris Protocol.
+*🏛️ This Is About British Democracy, Not Palestine Action* is a living node of the Polaris Protocol.
 It exists to build cross-spectrum clarity at moments where precedent matters more than ideology.

 *Survivor authorship is sovereign.
 Containment is never neutral.*